nevalang/website/content/docs/style-guide/index.md

 ---
 title: Style guide
 weight: 4
+description: The Nevalang style guide outlined in this document sets the standards for organizing and formatting code, designing components, and choosing appropriate names.
+It's recommended that all programs follow this guide to ensure consistency across Nevalang code, making it easier to read and understand.
 ---

-The Nevalang style guide outlined in this document sets the standards for organizing and formatting code, designing components, and choosing appropriate names.
-It's recommended that all programs follow this guide to ensure consistency across Nevalang code, making it easier to read and understand.

 ## Code Organization

-- **File Size**: Aim for files to be up to 300 lines.
+- **Lines Count**: Aim for files to be up to 300 lines.
 Files longer than 300 lines should be split, indicating a need for better organization.

 ## Formatting